-First of all, don’t put on a front; have integrity in your celebrations.
+First of all, let's not put on a front; have integrity in our celebrations.

 The Bible says to rejoice with those who rejoice (Romans 12:15), so if you find that hard to do when a friend shares their news or you know you’re facing a whole day of watching the happy couple and wishing it was you, give yourself a minute.

-It’s ok if our first response is upset or jealousy, but we need to stop that from taking root, and instead turn that back to praising God.
-Ask God to bless their relationship and pray that he would give you a heart of thankfulness for what he is already doing in their lives.
-Use your Facebook ‘like’ or attendance at a wedding as a symbol that you genuinely celebrate their relationship with integrity, by committing to release bitterness or jealousy.
+It’s ok if our first response is upset or jealousy, but we need to stop those feelings from taking root, and instead turn them back to praising God.
+Ask God to bless their relationship and pray that he would give us a heart of thankfulness for what he is already doing in their lives.
+We can use our Facebook ‘like’ or attendance at a wedding as a symbol that we genuinely celebrate their relationship with integrity, by committing to dismiss bitterness or jealousy.

-Secondly, be on your guard, fighting comparison when it threatens to steal your joy.
+Secondly, let's be on our guard, fighting comparison when it threatens to steal our joy.

 When we compare ourselves to others, not only does it make us jealous, but it also means we are not fully content with what God is doing in our lives.
 The world tries to pit us against each other, suggesting that someone else’s success compromises ours.
 Therefore when we choose to celebrate rather than compare, we demonstrate to the world that our contentment is rooted in Christ and frees us to wholeheartedly rejoice with those who rejoice.